Aniket-k-13/PS7-AI-Image-Detection/README.md

 **[CIFAKE: Real and AI-Generated Synthetic Images](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images?utm_source=chatgpt.com)**

-## download Model

-the model Size is over the limit of github so we are not able to add it to repository, U can downlaod the the model using the link provided below
-[link to download model]:https://drive.google.com/file/d/1N_4mZUGXTMa_8nbbAJswuUtrLHKxgM_m/view?usp=sharing

 ## 📌 Problem Statement

 Advancements in generative AI (Stable Diffusion, Midjourney, DALL-E) have enabled the creation of photorealistic synthetic images indistinguishable from real photographs.
 This raises serious concerns about digital fraud, misinformation, and trust in visual media.